mlange-42/arche/docs/content/guide/entities/index.md

 {{< code-func entities_test.go TestEntitiesCreateComponents >}}

 We get an entity with `Position`, and another one with `Position` and `Heading`.
-In this case, the components are initialized with their zero value.
+The components of the entity are initialized with their zero value.
-Alternatively, entities can be created with initialized components through {{< api ecs World.NewEntityWith >}}:

-{{< code-func entities_test.go TestEntitiesCreateWithComponents >}}

-We get an entity with `Position` and `Heading`, initialized according to the passed pointers.

 ### Generic API